 Your liability is covered, meaning your responsibility to others who get injured on your property (for example, if a guest trips on your front steps and breaks an ankle.)
 So, if a guest gets hurt, your responsibility to them is covered by home insurance.
 However, if you or a family member are injured, you would have to use your health insurance.

 These are eight home insurance myths you should know about.
 We apologize if we burst your bubble with any of these debunkings.
 If you have any questions about these home insurance myths, we can help answer them.
 And if you want to get multiple home insurance quotes so you can compare coverages and pricing (and save money on home insurance) you can fill out our online quote form or give us a call today.
-Our team of insurance experts is here to help.
+Our team of insurance professionals is here to help.